zakjan/objectpath/README.md

 **Updating AST visitor**

 When updating AST visitor (`GetByPath.*`, `GetByPathVisitor.*`, `GetByPathVisitorFunctions.*`), keep them as close as possible in all languages.
 Although this might lead to code that is not idiomatic to the given language, it allows straightforward porting of new features.

+## TODO

+- array slicing
+- explore if also AST visitor can be generated from an universal language